Persian Gulf Online Organization

 The Persian Gulf Online Organization (or Persian Gulf Organization PGO, also known as Iranians for International Cooperation (IIC)'s Persian Gulf Task Force or PGTF) is a non-governmental entity consisting of a network of volunteers across the globe dedicated to promoting the name Persian Gulf against the fictitious name "Arabian Gulf" in the Persian Gulf naming dispute.
 Its members live in several countries around the world.

 PGO's members' efforts are mostly undertaken via the internet.
 On their website, current news about the Persian Gulf, maps, articles, bibliographies about the Persian Gulf, conferences, and other information can be found.

 Javad Fakharzadeh has written some letters to British Airways which stated that the "historically correct" name of the waters is the Persian Gulf.
 Two weeks later, British Airways acknowledged their mistake of using "Arabian Gulf" and provided written guarantees that their onboard displays would be corrected.
 PGO has sent similar letters to the Army News, and also had struggled with National Geographic about the naming of the gulf.
-After that, the Government of Iran became involved in this too, and Iranian government agents in Europe and US contacted National Geographic, wanting to use the same name of the Persian Gulf according to its history.
+After that, the Government of Iran became involved in such efforts too, and Iranian government agents in Europe and US contacted National Geographic, wanting to use the same name of the Persian Gulf according to its history.

-In October 2018, the WIPO as an agency of the UN registers Persian Gulf in official certificate based on the Lisbon Agreement.
+In October 2018, the WIPO as an agency of the UN registered Persian Gulf in official certificate based on the Lisbon Agreement.
 According to this agreement based on international law, no country, government, or organization can use another name to refer to the Persian Gulf.